-Varex Imaging Corporation is a leading innovator, designer and manufacturer of X-ray tubes, digital detectors, linear accelerators and other image software processing solutions, which are critical components in a variety of X-ray based imaging equipment.
+Varex Imaging Corporation is a leading innovator, designer and manufacturer of X-ray components including tubes, digital detectors, linear accelerators, image software processing solutions and stand-alone x-ray based systems in select application areas.
 Our components are used in medical diagnostic imaging, security inspection systems, and industrial quality inspection systems, as well as for analysis and measurement applications in industrial manufacturing applications.
-Global original equipment manufacturers ("OEMs") incorporate our X-ray imaging components in their systems to detect, diagnose, protect and inspect.
-Varex has approximately 2,200 full-time equivalent employees, located at manufacturing and service center sites in North America, Europe, and Asia.
+Global OEMs incorporate our X-ray imaging components in their systems to detect, diagnose, protect, irradiate and inspect.
+Varex has approximately 2,300 full-time employees located at engineering, manufacturing and service center sites in North America, Europe, and Asia.

 Our products are sold in three geographic regions: the Americas, EMEA, and APAC.
 The Americas includes North America (primarily the United States) and Latin America.
 EMEA includes Europe, Russia, the Middle East, India and Africa.
-APAC includes Asia and Australia.
+APAC includes Asia (other than India) and Australia.
 Revenues by region are based on the known final destination of products sold.

 Our success depends, among other things, on our ability to anticipate and respond to changes in our markets, the direction of technological innovation and the demand from our customers.
-We continually invest in research and development and employ approximately 500 individuals in product development related activities.
+We continually invest in research and development and employ approximately 300 individuals in product development related activities.
 Our focus on innovation and product performance along with strong and long-term customer relationships allows us to collaborate with our customers to bring industry-leading products to the X-ray imaging market.
 We continue to work to improve the life and quality of our imaging components and leverage our scale as one of the largest independent X-ray imaging component suppliers to provide cost-effective solutions for our customers.